llmcosts/llmcosts-python/docs/langchain.md

 LLMCosts provides seamless integration with LangChain, automatically tracking usage for all your LangChain workflows including streaming, batch operations, and complex chains. **Zero code changes needed** - usage tracking happens automatically!

+**🔒 Privacy Advantage**: Unlike LangChain's default behavior (which captures requests, responses, and more), LLMCosts NEVER sees your API keys, prompts, or responses.
+We only extract usage metadata (tokens, costs, model info) for cost tracking.
+Your data stays completely private.

+**🔄 Universal Proxy**: The same `LLMTrackingProxy` works with any LLM provider in LangChain - OpenAI, Anthropic, Google, and more.
+No need for provider-specific wrappers.

 ## 📦 Prerequisites

 ```bash